The Merry Nibelung

 Performers:

-Gabor Kari (debut) as Raoul de St. Brioche
+Gabor Kari (debut) - Raoul de St. Brioche

 Vic Spain, cello